sorrycc/cali/README.md

 - **Metro Bundler**: Automatically start Metro bundler for React Native projects.

 We are actively working on expanding its capabilities.
 If you would like to request a feature, please open an issue.

+## Prerequisites

+In order to use Cali, you need to have an OpenAI API key.
+You can get one [here](https://platform.openai.com/api-keys).

+Once you have your key, you can set it as `OPENAI_API_KEY` env variable (either create a dotenv file or set it inline).

 ## Usage